Skip to main content

 With a little support from Save the Children, Nimia attended workshops and got a new clay oven, and now her business is thriving

-With the money Nimia makes, she has been able to start saving and was able to buy wool to knit Jhon this brand-new jumper.
+With the money Nimia makes, the family no longer goes hungry and she was able to buy wool to knit Jhon and his sister Leydy these brand-new jumpers.

 Jhon says his jumper keeps him warm and comfortable when it gets cold at the high altitudes where they live.